Thorberg14/Thorberg14.github.io/_posts/2016-02-25-Thorberg-first-post.md

 ---
 layout: post
 title: "Thorberg first post"
-date: 2014-04-30
+date: 2033-01-01
 ---

-Well Fuck.
+Well Well..
+It works!
 Finally got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.